 A crate can be very useful in the potty training process because dogs will often refuse to relieve themselves inside their dens (crates).
 You can use the crate to establish a routine or encourage control of your staffy's bathroom schedule.

 Also, a crate can be used to safely transport your dog when it needs to travel.
-Let’s be honest, there’s nothing worse than traveling with a dog that doesn’t feel safe inside the car.
+There’s nothing worse than traveling with a dog that doesn’t feel safe inside the car.
 Therefore, a crate would give them that feeling of safety.

 Moreover, it can confine your dog if they get too excited when guests come over.
 In this case, don’t keep them in the crate too long or they’ll start to see the crate as a form of punishment.
 A minute or two should do the trick.